Node-RED is available on the IBM Cloud platform as one of the Starter Kits applications in the catalog.

 httpAdminRoot entries in the

-The Deploy To Bluemix enabled repository lets you create your own customised Node-RED application that can then be deployed to IBM Cloud with a couple clicks.
+The Deploy To IBM Cloud enabled repository lets you create your own customised Node-RED application that can then be deployed to IBM Cloud with a couple of clicks.

 You can try it out now by clicking here:

 When you click the button, you are taken to IBM Cloud where you get a pick a name for your application at which point the platform takes over, grabs the code from this repository and deploys it.

 It will automatically create an instance of the Cloudant service, call it